-- 1 Open the kit.
-The name of the kit shows the recommended minimum number of guests and the maximum number of guests for which this kit caters. - 2 Decide when you will be having the party, where and who will play each role.
+- 1 Open the version of the kit to suit the number of guests you think you will be having.
+The name of each version shows the number of female and the number of male roles. - 2 Decide when you will be having the party, where and who will play each role.
 You should read the description of each character and try to select a role for each guest.
-Or you may like to give your guests a choice of the roles not yet taken and let them decide for themselves. - We recommend that you tell your guests to: "Please dress up as your character.
+Or you may like to give your guests a choice of the roles not yet taken and let them decide for themselves. - 3 We recommend that you tell your guests to: "Please dress up as your character.
 Over dressing and going to extremes is highly recommended."
 We generally find that the more people put into the event, the more fun it is. - 4 Decide how you want to do the invitations.
 You can print out the Word or Adobe Acrobat versions and handwrite the details, or you can type in your party details before you print it out.
 There are four invitations per page.
-You can print them in color or black and white or you may like to print them on colored paper. - 5 For versions with optional roles: For the guests playing optional roles, cut out and attach their character description or copy and paste it into their invitation. - Or you could paste the jpg version into an email and add your party details and send this to each guest.
+You can print them in color or black and white or you may like to print them on colored paper.

+For versions with optional roles: For the guests playing optional roles, cut out and attach their character description or copy and paste it into their invitation.

+5 Or you could paste the jpg version into an email and add your party details and send this to each guest.